jsemaljaa/isa24-dns-monitor/README.md

 # dns-monitor: A DNS Monitoring Tool

-This project implements a program named `dns-monitor` that monitors and analyzes DNS traffic on your network.
-It can either capture live traffic from a specified interface or process pre-recorded data from a PCAP file.
+Tool to monitor and analyze DNS traffic on your network.
+It can capture live traffic from a specified interface or process pre-recorded data from a PCAP file.

 ## Features: